1969 (Gábor Szabó album)

 1969 is an album by Hungarian guitarist Gábor Szabó featuring performances recorded in 1969 and released on the Skye label.

-This album is peaked #143 on Billboard 200 on 1969/08/16.
+The album reached number 143 on the U.S. Billboard 200 in September 1969.

 Reception

 The Allmusic review states: "The Hungarian guitarist doesn't always stretch out as much as he could on this album; at times, he ends a solo that probably should have lasted a few more minutes.
 But Szabo still deserves credit for bringing a jazz perspective to songs that so many other improvisers were ignoring".